osmanperviz/osman_perviz_dot_com/_posts/2021-12-01-demistify-elixir-actor-model.markdown

 layout: post
 title:  Demistify elixir actor model
 description: Deep dive into what exactly the Actor Model is, and how exactly the Actor Model is implemented in Elixir/Erlang.
+seo_description: Deep dive into what exactly the Actor Model is, and how exactly the Actor Model is implemented in Elixir/Erlang.
+permalink: demistify-elixir-actor-model
+description: Detailed tutorial about ETL in Elixir using GenStage and data validation.
 date:   2021-12-01 15:01:35 +0300
 image:
 tags:   [elixir]